drewbeer/NFL-traffic-light/README.md

 ```

 ### nfl.pl
+the top of this script contains the favorite team variable, said your abbreviated team at the top.

 ```
 ./nfl.pl
 ```

 may throw some errors because some vars don't exist for comparing, eventually i'll clean that up

+legend is as follows:
+* green on during any of the following means your fav team is triggered below
+* extra point - 1 x yellow and red
+* 2pt conversion - 2 x yellow and red
+* field goal - 3 x red
+* safety - 2 x red
+* touchdown - 6 x yellow and red